-Experience Grand Canyon Skywalk
+Experience Grand Canyon’s Skywalk

 Like a visit to Grand Canyon National Park, the experience at the Skywalk is nothing short of the world’s wonder.
-Opened in 2007, the 10-foot-wide Skywalk extends 70 feet out over the edge of the Grand Canyon and is capable to hold weight of seventy 747 passenger jets.
+Opened in 2007, the 10-foot-wide bridge extends 70 feet out over the edge of the Grand Canyon and is capable to hold the weight of seventy 747 passenger jets.

 When you experience the Skywalk for the first time, fear and uneasiness fill your heart.
-Standing on the bridge, I couldn’t let go of its handrail until an Asian lady, not willing to move forward, forced me to cross to the opposite side.
-This was exactly what I needed to let go of the fear and experience the Skywalk to the fullest.
+Standing on the bridge, I couldn’t let go of its handrail until an Asian lady, not willing to move forward, forced me to walk to the opposite side.
+This was exactly what I needed to let go of the fear and experience the architectural marvel to the fullest.

-To avoid any accidental drops of personal items in the Grand Canyon or on the glass surface, you need to leave all your personal belongings in locker rooms before entering the bridge.
+To avoid any accidental drops of personal items in the Grand Canyon or on the glass surface, you are asked to leave all your personal belongings in locker rooms before entering the bridge.
 Unfortunately for both skilled photographers and amateurs, all cameras and camera gears go in those safety deposit boxes as well.

 After taking a quick glance at your photos at a gift shop located near the exit of the bridge, you have two options.
 First, all visitors can purchase their printed pictures for approximately $16 a piece.
-Second, you can get USB flash drive (the price of the USB flash drive is included in the total amount) with all your pictures together with a bonus pack of 20 pictures of the Skywalk for a little bit over $65.
+Second, you can get a USB flash drive (the price is included in the total amount) with all your pictures together with a bonus pack of 20 pictures of the Skywalk for a little bit over $65.
 Not a big price for such a worthy experience!